viamrobotics/docs/docs/services/vision/detection.md

 detections = await my_detector.get_detections_from_camera(cam1)

 # If you need to use the image based on the detections, get the image first
 # and then run detections on it.
-This process is slower.
+This process is slower:
 img = await cam1.get_image()
 detections_from_image = await my_detector.get_detections(img)